z9er/CyberpunkTHING/resources/documents/abilities feedback.md

 makes them explode, and pernamently turns off their ability
 ```

-gas tank - no notes, i like how it works and implementation. i particularly appreciate the nuance of it being exploitable when enemies use it and you can just set it on fire and disable the ability permanently... should abilities that have been permanently disabled show as red in scanner? just a random thought i had cuz cyberware malfunction obviously can do that too (and maybe should with these abiltiies as well, too)
+gas tank - no real notes, i like how it works and implementation. might be nice to have a slider for how much damage it does. i particularly appreciate the nuance of it being exploitable when enemies use it and you can just set it on fire and disable the ability permanently... should abilities that have been permanently disabled show as red in scanner? just a random thought i had cuz cyberware malfunction obviously can do that too (and maybe should with these abiltiies as well, too)

 aegis original description
 ```